toobie-2b/CNN-Architecture/README.md

 # CNN Architectures from Scratch

-I just tried implementing different CNNs for Image Classification from scratch in pytorch.
+Implementation of different CNNs for Image Classification from scratch in pytorch.
-I will add be adding details and more models as soon as possible.